adingyosh/My-Work-Project/README.md

 ### Summary
-As a proficient Data Analyst with expertise in SQL, Python, and create dashboard using Looker Studio, I specialize in transforming raw data into meaningful insights.
-Leveraging SQL for efficient data retrieval, Python for advanced analysis and automation, and BI Tools (Metabase, Grafana, Looker Studio) for compelling visualizations, I have a proven track record of delivering actionable recommendations that drive informed decision-making.
-I describe My project showcases my ability to communicate complex data concepts in a clear and concise manner.
+Data Analyst with expertise in SQL, Python, and Business Intelligence tools, specializing in transforming complex datasets into actionable business insights.
+Experienced in designing end-to-end data solutions, including ETL pipelines, data marts, automated reporting systems, and interactive dashboards using Looker Studio, Metabase, and Grafana.
+Skilled in data analysis, process automation, forecasting, and machine learning applications, with a proven ability to uncover trends, optimize business performance, and support strategic decision-making through data-driven solutions.
+Demonstrated success in communicating complex analytical findings to both technical and non-technical stakeholders through clear visualizations and meaningful recommendations.

 ### ETL Pipeline for Data Mart Using Apache Airflow